Install Avast Free Antivirus

 After downloading, launch the setup program if it did not start automatically.

-This is very important: In the Welcome to avast! dialog, clear both Yes, install Google Chrome as my default browser and Yes, install Google Toolbar for Internet Explorer check boxes.
-While neither of these products is malicious, it is never recommended to add programs or toolbars that you do not require.
+This is very important: In the Welcome to Avast dialog, clear both Yes, install Google Chrome as my default browser and Yes, install Google Toolbar for Internet Explorer check boxes.
+While neither of these products is bad, it is never recommended to add programs or toolbars that you do not require.

-Next, avast!
-Free Antivirus Setup reminds you that some personal information is gathered, but it will never be used to identify you, or shared with third parties.
+Next, Avast Free Antivirus Setup reminds you that some personal information is gathered, but it will never be used to identify you, even when shared with third parties.
 Click Continue.

 Installation starts with creating a System Restore point and downloading updates.
 This might take some time.
 Just stand by - after this the program will be installed.